dozjs/doz/documentation/index.md

 };

-// Add plugin to Doz
+// Add plugin to Doz passing some options Doz.use(myPlugin, {
-Doz.use(myPlugin, {
     buttonLabel: 'click me'
 });